-Once in a while, it’s good to take a break from technical and job role-specific training courses and let your employees explore fun training topics instead.
-By introducing more variety to their training, they may eventually pick up skills and techniques that they can use in their job roles.
-Employees can also gain more insight about other topics outside their own functions that will allow them to have a wider perspective which can help them in their scope of work.
-This will also let the employees focus more on their well-being, promoting work-life balance.
-Incorporating fun training topics for employees will help your teams enjoy their work experience, boost employee morale, and improve their overall performance.
+Once in a while, it’s good to take a break from job role-specific or technical skills training courses and let your workerss explore fun training topics instead.
+By introducing more variety to their training, they may eventually pick up interpersonal skills and techniques that they can use in their job roles.
+Workers can also gain more insight into other topics outside their own functions that will allow them to have a wider perspective which can help them in their scope of work.
+This will also let the worker focus more on their well-being, promoting work-life balance.
+Incorporating fun training topics for workers will help your teams enjoy their work experience, boost employee morale, and improve their overall performance.

 1. Work-Life Balance

 As seen in research, work-life balance is proven to be a big factor in employee engagement and retention.
-Some employees don’t know how to manage their time properly or draw the line between personal and professional life, resulting in burnout and deterioration in physical and mental health.
+Some workers don’t know how to manage their time properly or draw the line between personal and professional life, which is more likely for workers in a work-from-home setup.
+It can result in burnout and deterioration in physical and mental health.
 When that happens, their work performance is affected negatively, which is something that should be addressed.
-By conducting a training session on work-life balance, you can help your employees figure out their priorities and give them a sense of security in knowing that the organization cares about their overall well-being.
+By conducting a training session on work-life balance, you can help your employees and co-workers figure out their priorities and give them a sense of security in knowing that the organization cares about their overall well-being.

-Training managers can make use of LMS such as EdApp to author their own work-life balance training course.
+Training managers can make use of LMS such as EdApp to author and add strength to their own work-life balance training course.
 EdApp specializes in microlearning so all the lessons are delivered in bite-sized chunks, making the content interactive and easy to understand.

 2. Diversity & Cultural Awareness

-More organizations are going global and employees will inevitably be working with people from different nationalities and backgrounds.
+More organizations are going global and WORKERS will inevitably be working with people from different nationalities and backgrounds.
 To foster a healthy work environment, it is imperative to instill a culture of respect and promote diversity in the workplace.
-Training your employees on diversity and cultural awareness will help the organization in the long run because it will minimize interpersonal conflicts at work and help everyone understand where each employee is coming from.
-It will also help improve team performance especially if there’s a shared awareness amongst the members of the organization.
+Training your workers on diversity and cultural awareness will help the organization in the long run because it will minimize interpersonal conflicts at work and help everyone understand where each worker is coming from.
+It will also help improve your team’s performance especially if there’s a shared awareness amongst the members of the organization.

-One engaging approach to train your teams about this fun training topic idea is through gamification!
-You can make short game-based quizzes to keep employees engaged as they learn more about fun training ideas such as diversity & cultural awareness.
+One engaging approach to training your teams about this fun training topic idea is through gamification!
+You can make short game-based quizzes to keep workers engaged as they learn more about fun training ideas such as diversity & cultural awareness.

 3. Teamwork & Collaboration

-Being part of an organization, it is natural to collaborate with different departments to keep the company running.
-Team members will have to work together to accomplish a common goal as some tasks cannot be done alone.
-High-performing teams are usually composed of employees who are team players as everyone has a shared sense of purpose and common goal.
-Having training solely about teamwork will surely improve how the employees communicate and collaborate with one another.
-Efficient teamwork happens when barriers are removed within teams, allowing the members to better understand each other.
+Being part of an organization, it is natural to collaborate with different departments to keep the company running and motivate workers.
+Work done as a team will be accomplished easily and more efficiently.
+High-performing teams are usually composed of workers who are team players as everyone has a shared sense of purpose and a common goal.
+Having training solely about teamwork will surely improve company culture and how the workers communicate and collaborate with one another.
+Efficient teamwork happens when barriers are removed within teams, allowing the members to better understand each other and creating a more positive work environment.

-You may want to check out the Embracing Teamwork course by EdApp.
+You may want to check out the Embracing Teamwork course by EdApp, which your team can take as a team building activity.
 It’s a completely editable course so managers can easily customize it for their teams.

 4. Feedback & Managing Difficult Conversations

 When working, giving and receiving feedback is important because it is one of the most direct ways to know what went wrong and what went right with a task.
-It may seem like a small aspect of work but not everyone knows how to handle feedback professionally so conducting training about this topic is helpful for everyone to work in this area.
-As a manager, it’s crucial that you conduct proper feedback training to help your employees give and receive actionable feedback and handle difficult conversations at work.
-It is inevitable to encounter difficult conversations at work and training your teams about that will help everyone address uncomfortable conversations and turn them into meaningful conversations.
-This good practice will help the employees grow as they know how to give and take constructive criticisms better.
+It may seem like a small aspect of work but not everyone knows how to handle feedback professionally so conducting training on this topic is helpful for everyone to work in this area.
+As a manager who’s developing leadership skills, it’s crucial that you conduct proper feedback training to help your workers give and receive actionable feedback and learn the art of conflict-resolution.
+It is inevitable to encounter difficult conversations at work and training your teams about conflict management will help everyone address uncomfortable conversations, learn good negotiation, and turn them into meaningful discussions.
+This good practice will help the workers grow as they know how to give and take constructive criticisms better and learn how to be more accountable for their actions.

 Check out EdApp’s Giving and Receiving Feedback course for free!
 It’s a ready-to-deploy course made by EdApp’s instructional designers and the good thing is, it’s completely editable to tailor to your program.